OpenSILEX/docs-community-dev/docs/webService.md

 ```
 You can then use your custom constraint validator such as the [built in constraints](https://beanvalidation.org/2.0/spec/#builtinconstraints) by using `@URL`.

+When you use a built in constraint validation, please check if the annotation can be applied on lists (not all built in constraint are implemeted for lists).

 For more examples see the others custom constraints validators of the web services in the packages `service.resources.validation.validators` and `service.resources.validation.interfaces`.